srid/purescript-book-sources/chapter8.md

 fullName person = person.firstName ++ " " ++ person.lastName
 ```

 This function creates a full name string from a record containing `firstName` and `lastName` properties.
-If you find the type of this function in `psci` as before, you will see this:
+If you find the type of this function in PSCi as before, you will see this:

 ```haskell
 forall r. { firstName :: String, lastName :: String | r } -> String